ceorron/stable-inplace-sorting-algorithms/README.md

 The idea for sweep_sort and merge_sweep_sort came from the idea of using std::rotate as part of a recursive decent sorting algorithm, and so both sweep_sort and merge_sweep_sort make use of the rotate function.

-merge_sweep_sort gives the best overall performance for an in-place and stable sorting algorithm.
+merge_sweep_sort gives the best overall performance for an in-place, stable sorting algorithm that uses no additional memory.

 # Example use - C++